FarkostInteractive/VerdantPage/Documentation/UserGuide/Workflow.md

 # Workflow
 {: .no_toc }

-Here we'll take a deeper look at the most important components that make up scenes in Verdant.
+Here we'll take a deeper look at the components used to build scenes with Verdant.
 What they do, how to use them and a little bit about how they interact with the underlying machinery.
-You'll get a taste of the quirks and features unique to Verdant and how to use them as part of your scene building workflow.
+You'll get a taste of the quirks and features unique to Verdant and learn how to incorporate them into your workflow.

 ## Table of contents
 {: .no_toc .text-delta }